friends-of-presta/security-advisories/_posts/2023-03-02-compromised-bo-links.md

 Be warned that your random table's prefix are completely useless against blackhat with senior DBA skill because of a design vulnerability in DBMS.

-This logical weakness is shared by most popular CMS which invests in accessibility to the detriment of security.
+This logical weakness is shared by most popular CMS which invests in accessibility/features to the detriment of security.

 Security is constraint.
 The lower the constraint, the lower the security.